-Dr. Thomas Leytham, a primary care physician who recently joined the University of South Alabama Knollwood Physicians Group, said stress is one of the most important factors to address in order to maintain a healthy balance in life.
+Dr. Thomas Leytham, a primary care physician at University Physicians Group, said stress is one of the most important factors to address in order to maintain a healthy balance in life.

 He said people placed in stressful situations can have a measurable decrease in their immune function, which can make them more susceptible to acute infections such as the common cold.